Skip to main content

 2. Balance privileges with user needs

-To overcome this challenge, consider using one or more of the following techniques:
+To overcome this challenge, consider implementing one or more of the following techniques:

-• Integrate leading ticketing systems to validate the reasons for privileged access requests
+• Integrate ticketing systems to validate the reasons for privileged access requests

 3. Use multi-factor authentication

-With MFA, users provide something they possess like a key, security token, or smartphone to verify their identity in addition to login and password.
-Thus, you minimize the risks of unauthorized access to Active Directory.
+With MFA, in addition to a login and password, users provide something they possess, like a key, security token, or smartphone, to verify their identity.
+Thus, MFA minimizes the risks of unauthorized access to Active Directory.

 Efficiently managing access controls is a surefire way to minimize security risks related to excessive access rights.
 There are two models that address this: role-based access control (RBAC) and attribute-based access control (ABAC).